camcoleman21/implementing-active-directory/README.md

 <img width="2880" height="1696" alt="image" src="https://github.com/user-attachments/assets/83887db6-8969-4f55-a381-ae0a83a9d490" />
 </p>
 <p>
-Open up Active Directory Users and Computers and create two new Organizational Units (OU) labeled "_EMPLOYEES" and "_ADMINS".
+Open up Active Directory Users and Computers and create a new Organizational Unit (OU) labeled "_ADMINS".
 Create a new user within the "_ADMINS" OU and add this user to the Domain Admins security group.
 </p>
 <br />